fox-daniel/opentelemetry-otlp-capnp/opentelemetry-otlp-capnp/examples/bulk-capnp/README.md

 # Example of the Cap'n Proto SpanExporter handling bulk spans

-To run, in two separate terminals, do:
+To run the example, in two separate terminals, run these commands from the `src` directory:
 ```
 $ cargo run app
 ```